| Title: | Small Area Estimation Using Model-Assisted Projection Method |

 A list containing the following elements:

-Estimations for Domain 1, including estimated values, variance, and relative standard error.
+Domain1 Estimations for Domain 1, including estimated values, variance, and relative standard error (RSE).

-Estimations for Domain 2, including estimated values, variance, and relative standard error.
+Domain2 Estimations for Domain 2, including estimated values, variance, and relative standard error (RSE).

 Kim, J. K., & Rao, J. N. (2012).
 Combining data from two independent surveys: a model-assisted approach.
 Biometrika, 99(1), 85-100.

-This function projects estimated values from a small survey onto an independent large survey using the random forest algorithm.
-Although the two surveys are statistically independent, the projection relies on shared auxiliary variables.
-The process includes data preprocessing, feature selection, model training, and domain-specific estimation based on survey design principles.
-Additionally, the estimation results incorporate bias correction techniques.
+This function applies the XGBoost algorithm to project estimated values from a small survey onto an independent larger survey.
+While the two surveys are statistically independent, the projection is based on common auxiliary variables.
+The process in this function involves data preprocessing, feature selection, getting the best model with hyperparameter tuning, and performing domain-specific estimation following survey design principles.

 data_model |